 When you refinance your mortgage, you are basically swapping out your old loan for a new one.
 There are two main types of refinancing:

-the remaining balance on your current mortgage is transformed into a new loan that has a different rate and/or term for your situation.
+- Rate-and-term refinance – the remaining balance on your current mortgage is transformed into a new loan that has a different rate and/or term for your situation.

-you liquidate some of your home’s equity, creating a new loan that consists of your previous mortgage balance plus the cash you took out.
+- Cash-out refinance – You liquidate some of your home’s equity, creating a new loan that consists of your previous mortgage balance plus the cash you took out.

 You can get a refinance from any mortgage lender you choose—it doesn’t have to be from your current lender.
 We encourage you to shop around when refinancing, just like you (hopefully) did when you first got your mortgage.

 So why might you consider refinancing in the first place?
 It all depends on your goals.
 People choose to refinance for a diverse set of reasons, but here are some of the more common motivations I see:

 - I want to lower my monthly payments.

 If rates have dropped since you got your original mortgage, you may be able to refinance into a loan with a lower rate.
 Doing so can reduce the amount of interest you pay and lower your monthly payments, meaning you’ll also pay less over the life of your loan.
 You can check today’s rates in seconds here.

 If rates haven’t dropped significantly but you have had or anticipate a decrease in income, you may be able to lengthen your loan term to pay off your loan more gradually.
 For example, if you switch from a 15-year fixed mortgage into a 30-year mortgage, you can make lower monthly payments, though it’s important to note that you’ll also have to pay interest for a longer period of time.